-Exchange students normally follow the same course and assessment methods as home students.
-Alternative assessment methods, if required by the home university, should be discussed with the lecturer and/or the HoD.
+Exchange students follow the same course and assessment methods as home students.
+Alternative assessment methods are applied only in exceptional circumstances.
+Do contact your lecturer and/or the Head of Department to discuss the details of your assessment.

 5. What you can expect from us: